Thanks to PurseMonger and her amazing Beta reader skills!

 The now familiar, but still strange feeling in her lower stomach brought Katara to an abrupt mental stop.
 A violent blush burned her cheeks that were once cold due to the wintry weather.

-Stop that!
+Stop it!
 Katara scolded herself harshly.
-I shouldn't be thinking about it!
+I shouldn't be thinking about that!

 Fortunately—or unfortunately, depending on how one looked at it—it was just a dream and ended where it did.